-Two trumpet players from the London Symphony Orchestra were playing Stravinsky’s The Rite of Spring, when the audience noticed something a little… odd.
+Two trumpeters from the London Symphony Orchestra were playing Stravinsky’s The Rite of Spring, when the audience noticed something a little... out of the ordinary.

-Instead of using regular trumpet mutes (usually made from stainless steel) David Elton and Gerry Ruddock stuck plastic bottles in the end of their trumpets.
+Instead of using regular trumpet mutes, which are usually made from stainless steel, David Elton and Gerry Ruddock stuck plastic bottles into the bell of their instruments.

 If you’re wondering just how much musicians’ salaries have fallen recently, worry not – it turns out they had a perfectly reasonable explanation for their unusual brass accessories.